hencou/Arduino-DCF77/README.md

   the UTC time to ensure that no ambiguities can exist.
 For timezone conversion it employs the TimeZone library.

+### Signal visualisation

+  The getSignal() functions allow to analyze the DCF77 signal.
+This helps to get the antenna in right direction e.g. Frankfurt.

 *** Using the Library ***